GarvR29/Wallet-Score-Solution/README.md

 The script processes transaction-level data from the Aave V2 protocol.
 This data is provided in a JSON file (user-wallet-transactions.json).

 Download the data:
 Raw JSON file (~87MB): https://drive.google.com/file/d/1ISFbAXxadMrt7Zl96rmzzZmEKZnyW7FS/view?usp=sharing
 Compressed ZIP file (~10MB): https://drive.google.com/file/d/14ceBCLQ-BTcydDrFJauVA_PKAZ7VtDor/view?usp=sharing

-Note: Please download the user-wallet-transactions.json file and place it in the same directory as score_wallets.py for the script to run successfully.
+Note: Please download the user-wallet-transactions.json file and place it in the same directory as score_wallets.py for the script to run successfully
 3. Method Chosen: Feature Engineering with Weighted Additive Scoring The approach to assigning credit scores involves a two-main step process: extensive feature engineering from raw transaction data, followed by a weighted additive scoring model.
 This method was chosen for its interpretability and ability to directly link specific behavioral patterns to the resulting credit score.